Skip to main content

 We define the SecReading table that aggregates all sensor metrics within one second to smooth our temperature readings.
 We define another table SensorMaxTemp which computes the maximum temperature in the last minute for each sensor.

-DataSQRL compiles our SQRL script into an integrated data pipeline and runs the pipeline with the following command:
+DataSQRL compiles our SQRL script into an integrated data pipeline with the following command:

 note